-With the increasing interest in the way things 'look' in this world, design is a key career path.
-In this course, you might design the skin of a website or game, develop branding for a business, make a 3D design for a promotional product, a t-shirt design, or pop-up.
-What you create will be negotiated with your teacher.
-You will be examining and reflecting on the development of other people's graphic and design works, using the lessons from other artists to inform your own work.
+With the increasing interest in the way things look in this world, design is a key career path.
+In this course you might design a logo for a particular smartphone application, create an event poster focusing on a target audience and illustrate a short book or comic strip.
+What you create will be negotiated with you teacher.
+You will examine and reflect on other artists work using this knowledge as a reference to improve you own work.
+This course would be advantageous if you are considering Design ATAR in Year 11 or 12.

-AFN10S1 FINE ART
+FINE ART AFN10S1

 This course is focused on developing high quality skills as an artist.
 You will be developing artworks that express your beliefs and values and that are influenced by the world around you.
 You will be looking at the work of established artists and art movements, finding out how they create their artwork.
 You might create a high quality drawing in various mediums, such as pencil, graphite or ink.
 You might explore various printmaking techniques.
 You might create a painting or create a collage exploring found materials.
 You will negotiate what you are going to make within each task with your teacher.
 You do not need to have completed any art courses before, however, a basic understanding of the elements and principles of art with some drawing skills would be an advantage.
-This course is recommended to prepare you to work in the WACE, Year 11 and Year 12 ATAR Visual Arts course.
+This course is highly recommended to prepare you to work in Year 11 and 12 Visual arts ATAR courses.

-AFN10S2 FINE ART
+FINE ART AFN10S2

 This course is focused on furthering your skills as an artist.
 You will be making high quality resolved artworks that express your beliefs and cultural perspective.
 There will be a large focus on developing meaning within your artwork and for an audience.
 You will be analysing the work of established artists regarding the ideas and messages within their work.
-You might make a highquality drawing or painting, or you might create an artwork that combines a variety of art mediums.
+You might make a high-quality drawing or painting, or you might create an artwork that combines a variety of art mediums.
 You might create a lino print, dry point etching or a screen print or explore some opportunities to create a 3D artwork.
 You will negotiate what you are going to make within each task with your teacher.
 This course strengthens and extends the skills you have developed in previous courses.
 You do not need to have completed any art courses before, however, it would be an advantage if you have.
-This course is recommended to prepare you to work in the WACE, Year 11 and Year 12 ATAR Visual Arts course.
+This course is highly recommended to prepare you to work in Year 11 and Year 12 Visual Arts ATAR courses.